Folies Bergere at The Tropicana Hotel Las Vegas: The rhinestones lost their luster

+Tropicana goes dark

+Bally's Corporation purchased the Tropicana buildings, and subsequently negotiated an agreement with Oakland Athletics baseball organization to build a stadium complex on the current Tropicana site.
+The Tropicana was demolished in late 2024.

 Legacy

 Today, showgirls are a living cultural symbol of Las Vegas' past.

 Many buskers mimic showgirl feather and sequin attire, posing for pictures with tourists for gratuities, or distributing pamphlets for time-share promotions.

-Art Installations
+Art installations

-Located at Las Vegas's Harry Reid International Airport resides the “Folies in Flight” art installation.
+Located at Las Vegas's Harry Reid International Airport resides the "Folies in Flight" art installation.
 Terry Ritter, former Las Vegas show entertainer turned artist immortalized showgirls in this mural honoring and celebrating their accomplishments and grandeur.

 At 50 feet (15 m) high, Las Vegas’ tallest showgirl installation greets visitors as they enter the south end of Las Vegas city gateway (Contrary to popular belief, most of the Las Vegas strip is technically located in the municipality of Paradise).

 The SlotZilla zipline attraction is flanked by oversized, replica showgirls on either side of its zipline apparatus on Fremont Street in downtown Las Vegas.

-Las Vegas Productions
+Las Vegas productions

 Vegas!
 The Show celebrates glamorous showgirls, broadway-style singers, dancers and a live big band.
 Written by show producer and Saxe theater owner David Saxe, whose Folies Bergere showgirl mother brought him backstage.

 The other remaining vintage showgirl presentation with feathered costumes and comedy is BurlesQ: The Classic Vegas Showgirl Show.
 Presented at the Alexis Park Resort, the revue is directed and produced by Cari Byers utilizing her experience as a showgirl with Folies Bergere from 1998 to 2009.